Creating a Realtime PWA Using Angular and Firebase (Part 2)

 })

-And that's it.
-Now the images will load even though we are offline.
+That’s it.
+Now images load even when we’re offline.

 Conclusion

-Hopefully by reading through the tutorial you have managed to get a better understanding on how to create Progressive Web Applications using Angular and Firebase.
-The combination of these tools, expanded with additional support from other APIs (Cloudinary in our case) allow us to create truly amazing PWAs.
+Hopefully this tutorial has given you a better understanding of how to build Progressive Web Applications using Angular and Firebase.
+Combining these tools with support from other APIs (Cloudinary in our case) opens the door to building genuinely capable PWAs.